Urban-Analytics/dust/Projects/ProbablisticABM/super_simple_model/README.md

 This project explores the application of modern probablistic programming languages on agent tracking and prediction.

+Civil emergencies such as flooding, terrorist attacks, fire, etc., can have devastating impacts on people, infrastructure, and economies.
+Knowing how to best respond to an emergency can be extremely difficult because building a clear picture of the emerging situation is challenging with the limited data and modelling capabilities that are available.
+Agent-based modelling (ABM) is a field that excels in its ability to simulate human systems and has therefore become a popular tool for simulating disasters and for modelling strategies that are aimed at mitigating developing problems.
+However, the field suffers from a serious drawback: models are not able to incorporate up-to-date data (e.g. social media, mobile telephone use, public transport records, etc.).
+Instead they are initialised with historical data and therefore their forecasts diverge rapidly from reality.

+To address this major shortcoming, this new research project will develop dynamic data assimilation methods for use in ABMs.
+These techniques have already revolutionised weather forecasts and could offer the same advantages for ABMs of social systems.
+There are serious methodological barriers that must be overcome, but this research has the potential to produce a step change in the ability of models to create accurate short-term forecasts of social systems.

 ## Installation

 This project is being developed using Anaconda Distribution with Python 3.7.
 All versions for sofware packages can be found in [Requirements_Pyro.txt](https://github.com/Urban-Analytics/dust/blob/ProbablisticABM/Projects/ProbablisticABM/super_simple_model/requirements_Pyro.txt) Though this is subject to change during development.
-The easiest way to install do this run these commands in turn;
+Currenly, the easiest way to install run these commands in turn.

 First create your environment;
 ```